geoscixyz/gpg/content/DC_resistivity/DC_basic_principles_heterogeneous_earth.rst

 	:align: center
 	:scale: 1

-You can visualize it with this two sphere example.
+You can visualize it with this two spheres example.
 Can you tell which one is conductive and which one is resistive?

  .. raw:: html
     :file: ./images/TwoSphere_Current_Anim.html